 Apfel received his bachelor’s degree from the University of Massachusetts, Amherst, 1970; a master’s degree in education, Northeastern University, Boston, 1973; and a master’s degree in public affairs from the LBJ School of Public Affairs, University of Texas, 1978.
 In 2016, he completed Harvard University’s executive training program on The Art and Practice of Leadership Development.

 He is happily married to Caroline Hadley and they have two married sons, Derek and Dana and two grandkids.

-- Public management and leadership, retirement policy, healthcare policy
+- Public management & leadership; retirement policy; healthcare policy